Fall Semester Q&A

 No. These are both closed to the public for the time being.

-We will start to welcome students back to campus in August if our phased plan continues to support doing so.
-Currently, we have planned move-in dates as follows:
+We will start to welcome students back to campus as soon as possible if our phased plan continues to support doing so.
+Currently, we are holding on move-in dates pending assessment of storm damage and the availability of power and internet to campus.

 If you are a returning student, you will need to make an appointment to move in.
-Returning students will have 1 hour with up to 2 guests to help move in and will sign up for time periods.
+Returning students will have one hour with up to two guests to help move in and will sign up for time periods.
 This sign up will be available soon.
-New students will have 2 hours with their guests to move in and will be assigned a time window to move in.
+New students will have two hours with their guests to move in and will be assigned a time window to move in.

 Yes.
-Beginning August 14, any student can use the “Drop and Go” plan.
+Any student can use the “drop and go” plan.
 You will have 30 minutes to drop things off in your room.
 You will be expected to leave campus at the end of your 30 minutes and not return until your scheduled move-in day and time.
-Sign up for the Drop and Go will be made available soon.
+Sign up for the "drop and go" will be made available soon.

-- Face coverings - 2 or 3-ply cloth face masks (bring enough masks to wear a clean one daily until you do laundry) and/or face shields are preferred.
+- Face coverings—two or three-ply cloth face masks (bring enough masks to wear a clean one daily until you do laundry) and/or face shields are preferred.
 Face shields should wrap around your face from ear to ear, have a foam layer over your forehead, and cover your chin.

 - Folding chair for outdoor class times and gatherings.